davideluque/nemid/README.md

 ### Authentication::Response

 Parse and validate NemID response, then extract user information from certificate.
-Right now, it is only possible to extract the PID (or RID).
+As of this version, it is only possible to extract the PID (or RID).

 ```ruby
 response = NemID::Authentication::Response.new(base64_str) # Base64 string from NemID